yadlra/CV/README.md

 My background in research and retail management have given me a solid foundation in problem solving and data analysis as well as team management and the ability to cope under pressure.
 This varied background has given me the tools to be true to myself and others I work with.
 My self awareness has allowed me to be authentic and humble in a professional setting.

 I find extreme joy in learning and continuously preparing myself.
-I am really excited and ready to embrace a career in Software Development with the goal of using my skills in real life projects; learning and gwowing within Tech.
+I am really excited and ready to embrace a career in Software Development with the goal of using my skills in real life projects; learning and growing within Tech.

 **Background**